coneill-relay/couchbase-document-modeling/README.md

 }
 ```

 Seems to break down around 300k to 400k items.
-Couchbase does not like unbounded arrays =(
+Couchbase does not like unbounded arrays.

+Storing the submission data as a seperate document and keeping a reference to the original form seems to be the best way to handle it.